julzaza/wildwitchherbs/_posts/2026-01-21-flower-essences-for-emotional-healing.md

 Traditionally given to children and the easily overwhelmed.
 Chamomile was used when emotions ran high but words could not express them.

-Its essence reflects this: soothing emotional reactivity and softening tension.
+Its essence reflects this: **soothing emotional reactivity and softening tension**.

 ### Yarrow (Achillea millefolium)